schmi-ny/County-Level-Community-Capital-Stocks/README.md

 # 1. Community Capital Stocks
 This section contains the community capital stock data created at the county-level.
 It includes six types of capital: built, cultural, financial, human, natural, and social.
 Pricipal Component Analysis is used to create indecies for each capital based on a set of variables for each hypothesized as suitable proxies.
 Each capital includes two principal components reflecting different dimensions of those capitals, but for financial that has 1 component.
-The first row of the file names the capital stocks; e.g., for built capital we have pc1b and pc2b, for cultural we have pc1c and pc2c, etc.
+The first row of the file names the capital stocks; e.g., for built capital we have pc1b and pc2b, for cultural we have pc1c and pc2c, etc. Due to missing variable issues for some counties, the number of counties used for each varies by capital and ranges from Cultural = 2,881 to Social = 3,066.

 - [CapitalPCs061521.xlsx](https://github.com/schmi-ny/County-Level-Community-Capital-Stocks/blob/main/CapitalPCs061521.xlsx)

 # 2. Code File